protonemedia/laravel-verify-new-email/README.md

 $user->resendPendingUserEmailVerificationMail();
 ```

 The `newEmail` method doesn't update the user, its current email address stays current until the new one if verified.
 It stores a token (associated to the user and new email address) in the `pending_user_emails` table.
-Once the user verifies the email address by clicking the link in the mail, the user will be updated and the token will be removed from the `pending_user_emails` table.
+Once the user verifies the email address by clicking the link in the mail, the user model will be updated and the token will be removed from the `pending_user_emails` table.

-The `resendPendingUserEmailVerificationMail` does exactly the same but it grabs the new email address from the previous attempt.
+The `resendPendingUserEmailVerificationMail` does exactly the same, it just grabs the new email address from the previous attempt.

 ### Customization